 SFDR: The adverse sustainability impacts statement (entity level)

 - March 10, 2021: Effective date of the SFDR regulation.
-Financial Market Participants [FMPs] and Financial Advisers [FAs] can start considering principal adverse impacts;
+Financial Market Participants [FMPs] can start considering principal adverse impacts.

-- June 30, 2022: The final date on which FMPs and FAs need to report for the first time, through the adverse sustainability impacts statement, their performance on entity level on various ESG indicators accompanied with textual explanations and commentaries;
+- June 30, 2023: The final date on which FMPs need to report for the first time, through the Adverse Sustainability Impacts Statement and other forms of disclosures under SFDR, their performance on entity level on various ESG indicators accompanied with textual explanations and commentaries.

-- June 30, 2023: The final date by which FMPs and FAs need to report for the second time.
+- June 30, 2024: The final date by which FMPs need to report for the second time.
 In addition from this moment onwards they’ll need to make a comparison between the first and second reference period.

 SFDR: Disclosure obligations on product level

-We do know however that FMPs, or better said, producers of financial products that are described under article 8(1), 9(1), 9(2) and/or 9(3) of the SFDR regulation, will need to report via various means to their clients on the sustainability impacts related to the financial product.
-FAs, providing investment advice which includes any of the aforementioned products will need to ensure they make the product related disclosures (as published by the FMPs) available to their clients.
+FMPs, or better said, producers of financial products that are described under article 8(1), 9(1), 9(2) and/or 9(3) of the SFDR regulation, will need to report via various means to their clients on the sustainability impacts related to the financial product.

 Article 8(1) products: Financial products that are promoting environmental or social characteristics Article 9(1), 9(2) and/or 9(3) products: Financial products with a sustainable investment objective Financial products covered under this regulation: - portfolio management; - an alternative investment fund (AIF); - an IBIP; - a pension product; - a pension scheme; - a UCITS; or - a PEPP.